First Presbyterian Church (Utica, New York): Ministries

+History

-HISTORY: Long before Utica was incorporated as a city in 1832, it was a small village known as Fort Schuyler.
+Long before Utica was incorporated as a city in 1832, it was a small village known as Fort Schuyler.
 Having been carved from unbroken wilderness fifteen years before, it was there that First Presbyterian Church was organized, the oldest church in what was to become Utica.
 First Church was a sister to Whitesboro Presbyterian Church, being one and the same at the beginning of 1793 and known as "The United Society of Whitestown."
 On February 18, 1794, this society was received into the Presbytery of Albany, being then farther west than any other Presbyterian church.

-The Rev. Bethuel Dodd was appointed and installed as the Society's first pastor on August 21, 1794.
+The Rev. Bethuel Dodd was appointed and installed as the society's first pastor on August 21, 1794.
 Officiating in both congregations, Dodd spent two thirds of his time in Whitestown and one third in Fort Schuyler, his support shared by both churches.

 The Fort Schuyler congregation, legally incorporated as a church in 1804, assembled first in the village schoolhouse on Main Street and was later granted the use of Trinity Episcopal Church on Broad Street until a worship place could be constructed.
 In 1807 a church was built on lower Washington Street.
 Used for twenty years, it was divided and moved to make way for a building of a larger structure.
 Dedicated in 1827, the new church was constructed of brick and included a spire 215 feet high.
 In 1813, the Utica congregation called the Rev. Henry Dwight as its first full time pastor.
 The corporation then took the name of "The First Utica Presbyterian Society", which remains the church's legal name to this day.

 Following a disastrous fire in 1851, the imposing structure of Old First Church was built in the Romanesque Revival style on the northeast corner of Washington and Columbia Streets.
 This building served as a worship place for nearly 70 years.
 In 1919 it was decided to break with tradition and move "uptown" to what was then considered suburban Utica.

 In May 1921, the Society purchased the MacKinnon-Borst estate, its present property, as the site for a new sanctuary.
-While the committee took stock of the possibilities of the MacKinnon house (currently used as the Church House, and is also referred to as "Molly's House" as a venue for coffeehouses and other events), worship was held in temporary quarters on Oneida Square.
+While the committee took stock of the possibilities of the MacKinnon house (currently used as the Church House, and also referred to as "Molly's House" as a venue for coffeehouses and other events), worship was held in temporary quarters on Oneida Square.